junxit/us-congress-bills-111/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Preventing Harmful Restraint and Seclusion in Schools Act”.
+This Act may be cited as the “Keeping All Students Safe Act”.

 ## § 2.
 Findings